 “The first thing I want you to do is pray.
 Pray every way you know how, for everyone you know.
 Pray especially for rulers and their governments to rule well so we can be quietly about our business of living simply, in humble contemplation.
 This is the way our Savior God wants us to live.”
 (1 Timothy 2:1-3, The Message)

 These verses can serve as a prompt to think about the broader communities you are a part of, such as your city and your nation.
 The Christians in Jesus’ time were living under the authority and overwhelming power of the Roman Empire.

 In our time, this command is as relevant as ever.
 It’s easy to pray for political and cultural leaders you already agree with.
 But are you willing to bridge the divides in our culture by praying for those you disagree with?

-Jesus, I pray for the leaders in my city and my nation, that You would give them wisdom and Godly character as they make decisions each day.
-I also ask that you help me to become more conscious of the needs of Your people in other countries and to think beyond my own immediate community.
+Father, draw people in our community closer to You, and use me to change the community I am part of.
+Give the leaders in my city and my nation wisdom as they make decisions each day.
+Help me to become more conscious of the needs of Your people and to think beyond my own immediate community.

 “So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience.”
 (Colossians 3:12)